zekaryas1/notes/docs/Algo/Fundamental Algorithms/Recursion/Intro to Dynamic programming.md

 * In recursive problems, the key to the problem is
 	* To figure out the relationship between a base case and its sub-problems.
 * Steps:
-   1. First write the base case and the other some consequent sub cases
+	* First write the base case and the other some consequent sub cases
+		* Thinking top down with tree is also an alternative
-   2. Identity any relationship
+	* Identity any relationship
-	   1. This is the key to the solution.
+		* This is the key to the solution.
-   3. If any repetitive step that can lead to memorization which = dynamic programming.
+	* If any repetitive step that can lead to memorization which = dynamic programming.